Women And Tobacco: An Evolving Market

-They were dual-sex cigarettes; sometimes ads featured women lighting up, asserting their role in the 1920s voting-rights movement, America's war success, or as a man's smoking partner.
+They were dual-sex cigarettes, and sometimes ads featured women lighting up, asserting their role in the 1920s voting-rights movement, America's war success, or as a man's smoking partner.
 Manufacturers touted smoking cigarettes as a way to stay thin â Lucky Strike urged women to "reach for a Lucky instead of a sweet."

 In the late 1960s, Virginia Slims became the first cigarette made for women.
 Just in time for the women's liberation movement, the Philip Morris brand grabbed attention with campaigns like "You've come a long way, baby," and "It's a Woman Thing."
-Liggett & Myers Tobacco Co. introduced Eve in 1970, with flowery packaging and marking on the cigarettes.
+Also, Liggett & Myers Tobacco Co. introduced Eve in 1970, with flowery packaging and marking on the cigarettes.

 Tobacco companies ceased TV ads in 1971, and focused the ad budget on event sponsorship.
 Nearly a third of American women were smokers.
 Spurred by Virginia Slims spokesperson and tennis pro Billie Jean King's participation in the blockbuster Battle of the Sexes match against Bobby Riggs, Virginia Slims sponsored the Women's Tennis Association tour until 1994.

-In the 1980s, the Surgeon General published a study on the effects of smoking on women, advertising to women centered on independence, success, glamour, and fitness, and Brown & Williamson debuted Capri, another female-targeted slim cigarette.
+In the 1980s, the Surgeon General published a study on the effects of smoking on women, advertising to women centered on independence, success, glamour and fitness, and Brown & Williamson debuted Capri, another female-targeted slim cigarette.
 Advertising to women was prominent through the 1990s, while sentiment toward smoking soured and the number of smokers continued its two-decade decline.

 At the opening of the 21st century, two years after the Master Settlement Agreement, 22.8 percent of American women smoked.

-And yet, though Marlboro began its brand life as a woman-friendly cigarette before gaining iconic status as a man's man smoke, women smoke it more than any other brand.
+And yet, though Marlboro began its brand life as a woman-friendly cigarette before gaining iconic status as a man's smoke, women smoke it more than any other brand.
 Another dual-sex brand successful with women is Camel.

 Today, manufacturers are hesitant to admit to targeting women.
-David Howard, spokesman for R. J. Reynolds, makers of Capri (after RJR purchased Brown & Williamson) and Misty, says of those brands, "They certainly have a female demographic, but it's not our focus."
+David Howard, spokesman for R. J. Reynolds, makers of Capri (after RJR purchased Brown & Williamson) and Misty, said of those brands, "They certainly have a female demographic, but it's not our focus."

-Philip Morris’s Virginia Slims posted a 1.8 percent share of the overall cigarette market in 2009, according to the Symphony IRI Group.
+Philip Morris Virginia Slims posted a 1.8 percent share of the overall cigarette market in 2009, according to the Symphony IRI Group.
 Greg Mathe, spokesman for Altria, Philip Morris's parent company, said he didn't know any specifics on Virginia Slims' performance.
 Smokers are referred to by both tobacco giants as "adult," not men or women.

 It isn't hard to find print advertising targeting women tobacco users anymore, especially in the world outside of the U.S. In the U.S., it's harder, but not impossible.

-Swedish Match says 20 percent of snus users in Sweden are women â about 252,000 in 2007.
-The discontinued Vertigo brand featured mini pouches, as Swedish Match found that women do not want their use of snus â tucked under the upper lip â to be noticeable.
+Swedish Match said 20 percent of snus users in Sweden are women â about 252,000 in 2007.
+The discontinued Vertigo brand featured mini pouches, as Swedish Match found women do not want their use of snus â tucked under the upper lip â to be noticeable.
 The packages were hourglass-shaped and deep-red, with a gold panel for one flavor and purple for another.

-"For a long time, female snus users have been considered to be breaking into a male domain and many feel that they are forced to use male snus products," said Anna Lekander, press relations manager for the brand at Swedish Match AB.
+"For a long time, female snus users have been considered to be breaking into a male domain and many feel they are forced to use male snus products," said Anna Lekander, press relations manager for the brand at Swedish Match AB.
 "Now we're introducing a snus product that has been requested and developed by women.
 Vertigo is specially developed to meet women's demand for a snus that is similar in character to tobacco and has an attractive packaging with high-quality function."

 R. J. Reynolds' dissolvables â which include Camel Orbs, tobacco in mint-flavored pellets, and Camel Strips, which are similar to breath-freshening or medicinal strips that melt in the mouth â could have a female market, RJR spokesman Howard told the New York Times in 2009."

-(The) early indication is that (snus are) largely skewed toward men," Howard said. "(With dissolvables) we have found that those products probably offer a better opportunity with women tobacco consumers."
+[The] early indication is that [snus are] largely skewed toward men," Howard said. "(With dissolvables) we have found that those products probably offer a better opportunity with women tobacco consumers."